tokenami/tokenami/README.md

 ### Supported frameworks

-Tokenami is in early stages of development and currently only supports applications built using React (NextJS, Remix, etc.) or SolidJS.
+Tokenami is in early stages of development and currently only supports applications built using React (NextJS, Remix, etc.), Vue, or SolidJS.

 ### Supported browsers